Planned Parenthood, Black Market Organ Sales and International Organ Theft Documented Long Term

 We Can Design Almost Anything or Any One

-- Genetics Ethics - Patented Genes and Patent Reversal In the United States
+- Ethics of Patented Genes and Patent Reversal In the United States

 Should Americans protest the trend toward patenting human genes for exlcusive research and even sale?
 Some gene patents of been revoked as of 2013, but what next?